AnuragTimilsina/ImsRecommendationEngine/README.md

 # ImsRecommendationEngine
 This is a Deep learning model to simulate recommendation engine in inventory management system project.

+# My approach:
+Unlike traditional filtering methods, this technique is effective when a platform only has few customer data in small to medium bussinesses.
+This approach takes the buying sequence of the customers and defines similarity of the product using word-embeddings.
+I have used python gensim library for this task.
+The products can be recommended by taking the sequence of purchase history of the customer and recommending top 10 similar products through the similarity score.
+The model worked like a charm ;)

 ## Inventory Management System ( IMS ) Ecosystem